 waterfall; and talks on local legends.

-This is just a taste of the fifty rural opportunities that enable visitors to get to know the real Costa Rica.
+This is just a taste of the many rural opportunities that enable visitors to get to know the real Costa Rica.
 The biggest problem is deciding which one to try first.

 For more information visit COOPRENA.
 They will arrange tours or make reservations at any of the rural facilities.